 Mixed doubles pickleballers play a match during the 2018 Margaritaville USA Pickleball National Championship at the Indian Wells Tennis Garden on Wednesday Nov.
 7, 2018.

-Recently, Gabrielsen won a silver medal in Men’s Pro Doubles at the 2018 Tournament of Champions and like so many of his competitors feels the change in venue for the USAPA National Championships will only further elevate the stature of the sport.
-“Playing Nationals at Indian Wells means great exposure to the general public and the sports world.
+Like so many of his competitors that feel the change in venue for the USAPA National Championships has only furthered elevate the stature of the sport.
+“Playing Nationals at Indian Wells has meant great exposure to the general public and the sports world in general.
 The more exposure the sport gets, the more legitimacy our sport will receive.
-A new venue will be so much fun and I can’t wait to play.”
+To compete at Indian Wells is so much fun and I can’t wait to play there again.”
 Neither can all of the tournament’s other participants.